Your AI agent shouldn't ask “what’s next?”

 Every version is permanent.

 Attach a markdown plan to any task.
-Every edit creates an immutable version — no history is ever lost.
+Every edit creates an immutable version.
+No history is ever lost.
 See exactly what changed, who changed it, and why.

 How versioned plans work →